2731Geetika/Blood-bank-managment/README.md

 # Blood-bank-managment
-Airline Ticket Booking System to streamline the process of airline ticket reservations, seat selection, and payment processing.
-The system provides users with a user-friendly interface to search for flights, compare fares, and complete bookings seamlessly, enhancing the overall customer experience
+Blood Bank Management System to streamline the process of blood donation, storage, and distribution.
+The system facilitates efficient management of blood inventory, donor registration, and recipient requests, ensuring timely and accurate blood supply to hospitals and healthcare facilities.